vectordotdev/vector/rfcs/2022-07-28-13691-registered-internal-events.md

 ## Rationale

-- This interface for registered internal event handles is notationally equivalent to the existing `InternalEvent` interface, using field names and named types for all data.
+- This interface for registered internal event handles is notionally equivalent to the existing `InternalEvent` interface, using field names and named types for all data.

 ## Drawbacks